MicrosoftDocs/entra-docs/docs/identity/enterprise-apps/datawiza-mfa-sso-oracle-hyperion-epm.md

 To provide more security for sign-ins, you can enforce Microsoft Entra multifactor authentication.

-Learn more in the [Tutorial: Secure user sign-in events with Microsoft Entra Multi-Factor Authentication](../authentication/tutorial-enable-azure-mfa.md)
+Learn more in the [Tutorial: Secure user sign-in events with Microsoft Entra multifactor authentication](../authentication/tutorial-enable-azure-mfa.md)

 1. Sign in to the [Azure portal](https://portal.azure.com) as a [Global Administrator role.](../role-based-access-control/permissions-reference.md)
 2. Select **Microsoft Entra ID** > **Manage** > **Properties**.